sssssqew/react-esbuild/README.md

 ```
 bun run test (recommended)
 ```
-## Does this package support old browsers like IE?
+## Does this package transfile into ES5 like Babel?
 Yes.
 This package can transfile javascript into ES5 (old syntax) by SWC. \
 SWC is like babel.
 But it is much more faster!
 # test